Overcome Resistance to Change: A step by step approach using Goldratt’s Change Matrix

 Now that you’ve watched the video, it’s time to put it into practice.
-We did this at the last TOCICO (Theory of Constraints) conference (facilitated by Alan Barnard – thanks Alan!) and a number of people had trouble filling out the change management matrix.
+We did this at one of the TOCICO (Theory of Constraints) conferences and a number of people had trouble filling out the change management matrix.
 And I did too the first time I did it.
-Since I was one of the facilitators, I had the benefit of practicing before the conference (during the last days with Eli) and figured out what worked for me and here it is …
+Since I was one of the facilitators, I had the benefit of practicing before the conference (during the last days with Eli) and figured out what worked for me and here it is.

 1) State the change.
 Be very specific, what you are suggesting be changed?

 2) What’s your alligator?
 What’s the negative of not changing?
 It is something bad or negative that exists today, and unless a change is made will not go away and will hurt you/us.